charlesyifanli/algorithm/README.md

 # structure👋
-🌱 🌱
+🌱 🌱 Algorithm practice primarily revolves around Python programming,<br>
-Algorithm practice primarily revolves around Python programming, while other languages serve as a secondary interest.<br>
+🌱 🌱 while other languages serve as a secondary interest.<br>
-🌱 🌱
-Here is the project structure
+🌱 🌱 Here is the project structure
 ```
 C:.
 ├───Array(10)